easycv/easycv/README.md

 ```
 pip install pytest
 ```
-Then to run all tests just run
+To run all tests just run
 ```
 cd easycv
 pytest .
 ```
 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/easycv/easycv/tags).
+[SemVer](http://semver.org/) is used for versioning.
+For available versions see the [tags on this repository](https://github.com/easycv/easycv/tags).

 ## License